mantidproject/documents/Design/Workbench/design-arch.md

 - Active: This window is the *active* window for this plot type (separate lists maintained for 1D, 2D, 3D).
 Further plotting will **replace** the contents of this window.
 The  background colour of Active goes to  *green* and the `Held/Hold` button text is set back to *Hold* and its background back to gray.

 The default state for new windows, i.e. whether held or active will be user configurable.

+### Templates

+Matplotlib provides a [stylesheet][mpl-stylesheets] mechanism that allows predefined styles to be applied to plots.
+This mechanism will be used to provide users with the ability to save a template of their plot configuration for future use.

 ### Utils